-TSSP, which encompasses TPG Specialty Lending, TPG Opportunities Partners and TPG Institutional Credit Partners, is TPG's special situations and credit platform.
-TSSP had over \$9.1 billion of assets under management as of March 31, 2014.
+TSSP, which encompasses TPG Specialty Lending, TPG Opportunities Partners, which invests in special situations and distressed investments across the credit cycle, and TPG Institutional Credit Partners, which is a "public-side" credit investment platform focused on investment opportunities in broadly syndicated leveraged loan markets, is TPG's special situations and credit platform.
+TSSP had over \$10 billion of assets under management as of June 30, 2014.
 TSSP has extensive experience with highly complex, global public and private investments executed through primary originations, secondary market purchases and restructurings, and has a team of over 80 investment and operating professionals.
 Twenty three of these personnel are dedicated to our business, including 17 investment professionals.